 While modern hearing aids are capable of doing this, audiologists tend to minimize bass for several reasons.
 One good example is user comfort.
 Occlusion, or a good ear canal seal, is required for hearing aids to provide bass and this can inadvertently cause a “barrel” or “echo” like sound quality when you speak.
 This is the result of low-frequency buildup in your ear canal and is a common complaint among hearing aid users13.
 If this isn’t making sense, plug your ears and voice the “e” sound.

 This tradeoff between comfort and music sound quality is important and HearAdvisor offers metrics for both Streamed Music Quality and My Own Voice for this reason.
 Devices that offer more occlusion, either due to their default configuration or manufacturer recommendations, tend to score better for Music Quality.
-Table 3 below shows the ear tips used for all devices listed in this review, as well as our previous review.
-The resulting occlusion for several of the devices, shown here as real-ear occluded insertion gain (REOIG)12, is provided in Figure 3.
+Table 2 below shows the ear tips used for all devices listed in this review.
+The resulting occlusion for several previously featured devices, shown here as real-ear occluded insertion gain (REOIG)12, is provided in Figure 3.

 Device | Setup | Music Score |